AlaskaDHSS/RFP-ARIES-AutomatedRenewals/Attachment 11 IT Reference A - DHSS IT Requirements Agile Acquisition.md

 agency.

-In the case of systems sponsored by the Centers for Medicare and Medicaid Services (CMS), there must be a MARS-e compliant -- a different control set than the NIST 800-66 control set -- system security plan.
+In the case of systems sponsored by the Centers for Medicare and Medicaid Services (CMS), there must be a MARS-E compliant -- a different control set than the NIST 800-66 control set -- system security plan.
 IT Reference H does not apply to these scenarios.